Brunswick River (New South Wales)

+It is on the lands of the Bundjalung people, its traditional owners, who knew it as 'Durangbil'.

 Course and features

 Brunswick River rises on the eastern slopes of Mount Jerusalem, at Palmwoods, near Uki, and flows generally east southeast, before reaching its mouth at the Coral Sea of the South Pacific Ocean, at Brunswick Heads.
 The river descends 142 m over its 34 km course; through the towns of Mullumbimby and Brunswick Heads.

 Brunswick River is impounded by a lake at Tyagarah, where the local tea trees give the lake water a brown tint.
 This lake becomes a popular swimming hole in the summer months and is used by naturists who come down from Tyagrah Beach.
 The naturist area is only about 15 km north of Byron Bay.

 The north arm of the river, called Marshalls Creek, flows through Ocean Shores, Billinudgel, Ocean Shores North and The Pocket.
 Marshalls Creek also connects to a canal in Ocean Shores North and South Golden Beach.
 The south arm of the river, called Simpsons Creek, flows through Brunswick Heads, Bayside and Tyagarah.

 Between Brunswick Heads and Ocean Shores, the Pacific Highway crosses the river.

 The northern bank at the mouth of the river is the northern extent of the Cape Byron Marine Park.